BenjaminWills/programming-notes/Databricks/databricks_revision.md

   - checkpointing - this records the offset range of data being processed at each trigger interval
   - idempotent sinks - this ensures that no duplicates are added to the table in the streaming process

+- `CREATE STREAMING LIVE TABLE` is used when working with Streaming data sources and Incremental data